cBioPortal/datahub-study-curation-tools/tmb/calculate_tmb/Readme.md

 ### Usage
-Calculate somatic TMB (non-synonymous) for a specific study the total number of non-synonymous, somatic mutations identified per megabase (Mb) of the genome coding area of DNA (a megabase is 1,000,000 DNA basepairs)
+Calculate somatic TMB (non-synonymous) of all sequenced samples for a specific study.
+TMB is the total number of non-synonymous, somatic mutations identified per megabase
+(Mb) of the genome coding area of DNA (a megabase is 1,000,000 DNA basepairs)

 ### Method